camunda/camunda-docs/docs/guides/implementing-connectors.md

 id: implementing-connectors
 title: Implement connectors
 description: "Connectors communicate with any system or technology, reducing the time it takes to automate and orchestrate business processes across systems."
-keywords: [connector, modeling, connectors]
+keywords: [connector, modeling, connectors, low-code, no-code]
 ---

 The launch of [Camunda Platform 8](../components/concepts/what-is-camunda-platform-8.md) also introduced an integration framework with a key goal: integrate faster to reduce the time it takes to automate and orchestrate business processes across systems.

-This goal is achieved using [connectors](../components/modeler/web-modeler/connectors/index.md).
+[Connectors](../components/modeler/web-modeler/connectors/index.md) achieve this goal.
 Ready to use out of the box, connectors help automate complex [business processes](../components/concepts/processes.md) by inserting them into [BPMN diagrams](./automating-a-process-using-bpmn.md) within [Web Modeler](../components/modeler/about.md), and configuring them via the properties panel.

-Connectors technically consist of two parts: the business logic is implemented as a job worker, and the user interface during modeling is provided using an element template.
+Connectors technically consist of two parts: the business logic is implemented as a [job worker](../components/concepts/job-workers.md), and the user interface during modeling is provided using an element template.
 In this guide, we'll walk step-by-step through the implementation of a sample connector.

 ## Set up

 We'll implement our connector with [Modeler](../components/modeler/about.md).
 To get started, ensure you’ve [created a Camunda Platform 8 account](./guides/create-account.md).

+You'll also need to [create a SendGrid account](https://signup.sendgrid.com/) if you do not have one already, as we'll use SendGrid in our example connector.

 ### Create a cluster